Evolution PDEs and augmented eigenfunctions. Finite interval: Conclusion

 The concept of generalized eigenfunctions, as presented by Gelfand and coauthors~\cite{GS1967a,GV1964a} allows one to weaken the above assumption in two ways: first, it allows the index set to be uncountable, hence the series is replaced by an integral.
 Second, certain additional spectral functions, which are not genuine eigenfunctions, are admitted to be part of the series.

-An integral expansion in generalized eigenfunctions is insufficient to describe the solutions of IBVPs obtained via the unified transform method for type~II problems.
-In order to describe these IBVPs, we have introduced type~II augmented eigenfunctions.
+An integral expansion in generalized eigenfunctions is insufficient to describe the solutions of IBVP obtained via the unified transform method for type~II problems.
+In order to describe these IBVP, we have introduced type~II augmented eigenfunctions.
 Using these new eigenfunctions, the assumption is weakened further: \begin{quote} ``Assume the solution takes the form $q(x,t)=\int_{m\in\Gamma}\tau_m(t)\xi_m(x)\d m$ for some functions $\xi_m\in C^\infty[0,1]$, which are type~I and~II augmented eigenfunctions of the spatial differential operator, and $\tau_m\in C^\infty[0,T]$; assume that the integral converges uniformly for $(x,t)\in[0,1]\times[0,T]$.'' \end{quote}

 It appears that it is \emph{not} possible to weaken the above assumption any further.
 Indeed, it has been established in~\cite{FP2001a} that the unified method provides the solution of \emph{all} well-posed problems.
-The main contribution of this paper is to replace the above assumption with the following theorem: \begin{quote} ``Suppose $q(x,t)$ is the $C^\infty$ solution of a well-posed two-point linear constant-coefficient initial-boundary value problem.
+Combining propositions~\ref{prop:Transform.Method:General:2} and~\ref{prop:GEIntComplete3}, we can replace the above assumption with the following theorem: \begin{quote} ``Suppose $q(x,t)$ is the $C^\infty$ solution of a well-posed two-point linear constant-coefficient IBVP.
 Then $q(x,t)=\int_{m\in\Gamma}\tau_m(t)\xi_m(x)\d m$, where $\xi_m\in C^\infty[0,1]$ are type~I and~II augmented eigenfunctions of the spatial differential operator and $\tau_m\in C^\infty[0,T]$ are some coefficient functions.
 The integral converges uniformly for $(x,t)\in[0,1]\times[0,T]$.'' \end{quote}

-In summary, both type~I and type~II IBVPs admit integral representations like~\eqref{eqn:introIBVP.solution.2}, which give rise to transform pairs associated with a combination of type~I and type~II augmented eigenfunctions.
-For type~I IBVPs, it is possible (by appropriate contour deformations) to obtain alternative integral representations like~\eqref{eqn:introIBVP.solution.1}, which give rise to transform pairs associated with only type~I augmented eigenfunctions.
+In summary, both type~I and type~II IBVP admit integral representations like~\eqref{eqn:introIBVP.solution.2}, which give rise to transform pairs associated with a combination of type~I and type~II augmented eigenfunctions.
+For type~I IBVP, it is possible (by appropriate contour deformations) to obtain alternative integral representations like~\eqref{eqn:introIBVP.solution.1}, which give rise to transform pairs associated with only type~I augmented eigenfunctions.
 Furthermore, in this case, a residue calculation yields a classical series representation, which can be associated with Gel'fand's generalised eigenfunctions.